google/magika/docs/command_line_interface.md

-## Command Line Documentation
+# Command Line Interface Documentation

+Magika ships with a CLI (currently written in Python), but we do have bindings/libraries/APIs for automated workflows.
+See [here](./bindings.md) for the full list.

-Magika takes one or more files as arguments, and a number of CLI options.
+Magika CLI takes one or more files as arguments, and a number of options.

 ```help
 $ magika -h